Negev Bedouin: British Mandate

-1948 war
+1948 Palestine war

+During the 1948 Palestine war, Negev Bedouin supported both Jewish and Arab sides of the conflict.
+Some Bedouin groups aided Jewish populations against the Palestinian National Movement and Arab armies, particularly after the United Nation's Partition Plan of 1947.
+Conversely, other Bedouin groups aligned with the Palestinian National Movement fighting against the Jewish population.
+This period saw the formation of fighting Bedouin societies that participated in conflicts throughout the country, including the Galilee region, with Bedouin tribes fighting on both sides.
+In the Galilee, most Bedouins identified with the Arab population, however, there were also Bedouins who had defended Jewish security before the establishment of the State of Israel often risking their lives and property by aligning with the Jewish fighters.
+The first Bedouin tribe to align themselves to help the Jews was Arab-al-Hib and later became the tracker unit in the Israel Defence Forces.

-During the 1948 war, Negev Bedouin favoured marginally both sides of the conflict; most of them fled or were expelled to Jordan, Sinai Peninsula, Gaza Strip, West Bank.
-In March 1948 Bedouin and semi-Bedouin communities begun to leave their homes and encampments in response to Palmach retaliation raids following attacks on water-pipelines to Jewish cities.
-On 16 August 1948 the Negev Brigade launched a full-scale clearing operation in the Kaufakha-Al Muharraqa area displacing villagers and Bedouin for military reasons.
-At the end of September the Yiftach Brigade launched an operation west of Mishmar Hanegev expelling Arabs and confiscating their livestock.
-In early 1949 the Israeli army moved thousands of Bedouin from south and west of Beersheba to a concentration zone east of the town.
-In November 1949, 500 families were expelled across the border into Jordan and on September 2, 1950 some 4,000 Bedouin were forced across the border with Egypt., Only around 11,000 of the 110,000 Bedouin population remained in the Negev.
+After the war, some Bedouins who were neutral or fought with the Zionist forces remained in the State of Israel.
+Others were forced to leave.
+The IDF prevented some tribes, including some known to be neutral or friendly towards the Jews, from reaping their crops.
+The crops were either burned or reaped by Jews.
+Most of them fled or were expelled to Jordan, the Sinai Peninsula, the Gaza Strip, and the West Bank.
+In March 1948, Bedouin and semi-Bedouin communities begun to leave their homes and encampments in response to Palmach retaliation raids following attacks on water-pipelines to Jewish cities.
+On 16 August 1948, the Negev Brigade launched a full-scale clearing operation in the Kaufakha-Al Muharraqa area displacing villagers and Bedouin for military reasons.
+At the end of September, the Yiftach Brigade launched an operation west of Mishmar Hanegev expelling Arabs and confiscating their livestock.
+In early 1949 after the war, the Arab population was placed under military rule and Bedouins were concentrated into a specified zone east of Beersheba.
+In November 1949, 500 families were expelled across the border into Jordan and on 2 September 1950 some 4,000 Bedouin were forced across the border into Egypt.

-During the 1948 Arab–Israeli war, Nahum Sarig, the Palmach commander in the Negev, instructed his officers that "Our job is to appear before the Arabs as a ruling force which functions forcefully but with justice and fairness".
-With the provisions that they avoid harming women, children and friendly Arabs the orders stated that shepherds grazing on Jewish land should be driven off by gun-fire, that searches of Arab settlements be conducted "politely but firmly" and "you are permitted to execute any man found in possession of a weapon".
+During the 1948 Arab–Israeli war, Nahum Sarig, the Palmach commander in the Negev, instructed his officers that "Our job is to appear before the Arabs as a ruling force which functions forcefully but with justice and fairness."
+The stated provisions included: that they avoid harming women, children and friendly Arabs, that shepherds grazing on Jewish land should be driven off by gun-fire, that searches of Arab settlements be conducted "politely but firmly" and that "you are permitted to execute any man found in possession of a weapon".

-Of the approximately 110,000 Bedouin who lived in the area before the war about 11,000 remained.
-Most had relocated from the northwestern to the northeastern Negev.
+Prior to 1948, it is estimated that there were between 65,000 and 90,000 Bedouin in the Negev, after the war this number decreased to 11,000.